 What is more important than the grant dollars is the transformative research and groundbreaking discoveries that are emanating from the Department.
 As just a few examples, Dr. Scott Tomlins, working with Dr. Arul Chinnaiyan in the MCTP, published an important paper on the mutational landscape of castrate-resistant prostate cancer (Nature 487:239-43, 2012).
 Dr. Mark Kiel, working in Dr. Elenitoba-Johnson's laboratory, identified NOTCH mutations as one of the defining mutations in prostate cancer (J Exp Med 209(9):1553-65.
 2012).
 Dr. Peter Lucas was a coauthor with Dr. Linda McAllister-Lucas on a paper showing involvement of non-canonical activation of the NF kappa b pathway by the API2-MALT1 fusion protein in MALT lymphoma.
-Important contributions by Dr. Ul Balis and colleagues, including pathology informatics fellow Jason Hipp, focused on image analysis employing spatially invariant vector quantization are described in more detail in the Division of Pathology Informatics section.
+Important contributions by Dr. UI Balis and colleagues, including pathology informatics fellow Jason Hipp, focused on image analysis employing spatially invariant vector quantization are described in more detail in the Division of Pathology Informatics section.
 The many contributions of our faculty in Anatomic and Clinical Pathology are described in detail in the respective reports for those Divisions.

 Dr. Colin Duckett assumed an important leadership role this year as the Director of NCRC Program Development.
-In this nationally in NIH
+In this position, he will be playing a central role in building research programs and coordinating research efforts on the North Campus